Pastorius Park

+Pastorius Park is a sixteen-acre (6.5-ha) park that is located in Philadelphia, Pennsylvania, United States.
+It is maintained by Friends of Pastorius Park and the Fairmount Park Commission.

+History and notable features

-Pastorius Park is a 16-acre (6.5-ha) park in Philadelphia, Pennsylvania, United States.
-It is maintained by the Fairmount Park Commission.
-Established in 1915, the park was named in honor of Francis Pastorius, a leader of early German immigrants to the area.
+Established in 1915, this American park was named in honor of Francis Pastorius, a leader of early German immigrants to the area.
 It is located in the Chestnut Hill section of Philadelphia, at Lincoln Drive and Abington Avenue.

-Its current design is the 1935 work of landscape architect Frederick W.G.
-Peck (1909-1998).
-The park includes a pond and an amphitheater.
+Its current design was the 1935 work of landscape architect Frederick W.G.
+Peck (1909–1998).

+This park includes a pond and an amphitheater.

 The Chestnut Hill Community Association sponsors evening concerts at the park during the summer.